This page describes how to control access to Filestore instances.

 File share permissions

-that on a Filestore instance, only root users
+mean that on a Filestore instance, only root users on connected

-on connected clients have read/write access to the file share.
-Other users have only read access by default,
+clients have read/write access to the file share.
+Other users have only read

 Configuring access on a file share

-When mounting a Filestore file share on a client, you can use options for the
+When mounting a file share, you can use

 you can use standard Linux commands like